State of the Art and Potentialities of Graph-level Learning: Graph Pooling

 \section{Graph Pooling}

 Generally, deep graph-level learning methods encode graphs based on node representations.
 Graph pooling is a technique that integrates node embeddings into a graph embedding.
 In this section, we introduce two mainstream types of graph pooling techniques, i.e., global and hierarchical graph pooling (see Section \ref{global} and \ref{hierarchical}).
-Moreover, we summarize some recent investigations about the efficacy of this newly-emerging technique (see Section \ref{effectiveness}).
-Table \ref{table_graphpooling} summarizes the graph pooling approaches introduced in this section.
+We summarize all discussed pooling approaches in Table \ref{table_graphpooling} in Appendix \ref{ap_Pooling}.
+Moreover, we discuss the effectivity of graph pooling (see Section \ref{effectiveness}).